 17. Grandmaster Vladimir Kramnik

 (25 June 1975 – Present)

-Vladimir Borisovich Kramnik is a Russian chess grandmaster.
+Vladimir Borisovich Kramnik is a Russian chess grandmaster and is most famous chess player of present times.
 Vladimir Kramnik was born in the town of Tuapse, on the shores of the Black Sea.
 His father’s birth name was Boris Sokolov, but he took his stepfather’s surname when his mother (Vladimir’s grandmother) remarried.

 As a child, Vladimir Kramnik studied in the chess school established by Mikhail Botvinnik.
 His first notable result in a major tournament was his gold medal win as first reserve for the Russian team in the 1992 Chess Olympiad in Manila.
 His selection for the team caused some controversy in Russia at the time, as he was only a FIDE Master.
 However, his selection was supported by Garry Kasparov.
 He scored eight wins, one draw, and no losses, a performance of 2958, which won a gold medal for best rating performance.

 He was the Classical World Chess Champion from 2000 to 2006, and the undisputed World Chess Champion from 2006 to 2007.
 He has won three team gold medals and three individual medals at Chess Olympiads.

 In 2000, Kramnik defeated Garry Kasparov and became the Classical World Chess Champion.
 He defended his title in 2004 against Peter Leko, and defeated the reigning FIDE World Champion Veselin Topalov in a unification match in 2006.
 As a result, Kramnik became the first undisputed World Champion, holding both the FIDE and Classical titles, since Kasparov split from FIDE in 1993.